Nasarul/Oracle-11g/README.md

 # Oracle-11g
-There are some commands for Oracle 11g
+There are some SQL commands for Oracle 11g

 Creat user: (syntex then example)
 CREATE USER [user name] IDENTIFIED BY [password];